 Cell PA-RISC Chipset

-HP Cell is a crossbar chipset used in 64-bit HP PA-RISC rp servers and some HP Superdome mainframe computers.
-The central component, Central Electronics Complex (CEC), interconnects individual system and processor cells via central crossbars.
-Cell boards were seated in the backplane of the systems for cell-to-cell links and I/O functionality.
+HP Cell was a crossbar chipset used in 64-bit PA-RISC rp servers and HP Superdome mainframes.
+The Central Electronics Complex (CEC) interconnects individual system and processor cells via crossbars.
+Several cell boards were seated in the backplane of the systems for cell-to-cell links and I/O functionality.

-HP Cell Controller (CC) is the central chipset of each cell.
+CC, the Cell Controller, is the central chipset of each cell.
 CC connects local processors and memory of cells to SBA I/O links and XBC crossbar.
 XBC is the chip that provides the main backplane function.
 Different backplanes can be tied together through links in XBCs with high-bandwidth low latency connections.

 M2 are HP Cell memory controllers on each cell board.
 There are eight M2 controllers in two banks on each CC.
 Requests and addresses are sent directly from CC to memory, with data returning through M2s.